 A single subscription grants access to five devices simultaneously – making it a handy option to split the overall bill with friends.
 Apps for both Android and iOS are available as well as desktop clients for Linux, Windows, and MacOS.

-- Solid speeds for downloading and streaming
+- Exceptional speeds for downloading and streaming

 - Comprehensive security and privacy features